Workflow Evansville

 EWSU is creating a database of educational and child care facilities within our water distribution system.
 In Spring 2025, we will begin sampling tap water for lead at elementary schools and child care facilities constructed before 2014.

-Elementary school and child care representatives are urged to complete the Water Sampling Request form to ensure your facility’s participation in our water sampling program.
+Elementary school and child care representatives are urged to complete the Educational Facility Water Quality Survey to ensure your facility’s participation in our water sampling program.

 Health Risks of Lead Exposure